Clean crude? Oil firms use offsets to claim green barrels

 Across the Atlantic, Canadian producers in the oil sands have a bigger challenge.
 Producers there emit three to five times more carbon than the worldwide average because more energy is needed to extract the oil, according to Rystad Energy, a global consultancy.
 Its producers are hoping to change that.

-Suncor Energy, for example, has pledged to cut the amount of carbon it emits per barrel produced 30% from 2014 levels by 2030 to contribute to Canada’s climate goals and address shareholder pressure to reduce its emissions.
+Suncor Energy (SU.TO), for example, has pledged to cut the amount of carbon it emits per barrel produced 30% from 2014 levels by 2030 to contribute to Canada’s climate goals and address shareholder pressure to reduce its emissions.

 It will do so by improving energy efficiency and investing in renewable energy technologies, such as wind farms, said Chief Sustainability Officer Martha Hall Findlay.
 She said Suncor will consider certifying those lower-carbon barrels.